-The proposed project site will be situated in the territorial jurisdiction of the Municipalities of Noveleta and Rosario.
+The proposed project site will be situated in the territorial jurisdiction of the Municipality of Rosario.
 As indicated in the Manila Bay Coastal Strategy, Manila Bay is the premier international gateway to the country's political, economic and social center.
 The bay has been known for its strategic importance ever since the pre-colonial times.
 One of the finest natural harbors in the world, Manila Bay was a focal point of the Manila-Acapulco Galleon Trade.
 The bay has been a scene of many battles, and until today a historic naval base in Cavite stands, guarding the entrance to the Bay.
-Thus, Manila Bay is considered to have historical and religious values, geological and archaeological sites, cultural sites, natural values, tourism and recreational values.
+Thus, Manila Bay is considered to have historical and religious values, cultural sites, natural values, tourism and recreational values.